anilkumar1392/EssentialApp/Main Module_Reference_ material/Lecture_05/Main_module_05.md

 So the idea to translate those UI Acceptance test into Integration acceptance tests.
 So they don't need to run the app and investigate elements on screen with the slow UI Queries.

+We migrate App UI tests to Integration tests ahving more control than UI tests and faster than UI Tests.